MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 On a payment reconciliation journal line where the payment has been set to posting according to text-to-account mapping, the **Match Confidence** field contains **High - Text-to-Account Mapping**, and the **Account Type** and **Account No.** fields contain the mapped accounts.

-## To map text on recurring payments to accounts for automatic reconciliation
+## <a name="to-map-text-on-recurring-payments-to-accounts-for-automatic-reconciliation"></a>To map text on recurring payments to accounts for automatic reconciliation

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. Open a payment reconciliation journal.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).